srikanth-kilaru/rl-projects/vision/README.md

 * Transform the coordinates of the three points on the object from Camera frame to Sawyer's base frame.
 This should be a known tranformation based upon where the camera reference frame is located in relation to Sawyer's base reference frame.
 These coordinates are then transformed to the Endpoint / Gripper frame in the callback to the ROS topic /robot/limb/right/endpoint_state using the tf service.

-* These coordinates of the three points are then written to the file specified to the script, the init.yaml file used by the RL algorithms during training and testing phase.
+* The coordinates of these three points are then written to the file specified to the script, the init.yaml file used by the RL algorithms during training and testing phase.

 ### Goal pose estimation